wgm/cerb-book/en/03-concepts/99-goto.markdown

 * Read and respond to email conversations
 * Build a watch-list for monitoring activity on content of interest
 * Set up custom workspaces to track information you care about
-* Configure your own personal Virtual Attendant
+* Configure your own personal Virtual Attendant to notify you by email, SMS, IM, and more
 * Find and capture answers with the knowledgebase

 ## Developers ##